Frequently Asked Questions

 Q. What exactly is Nevada County Connected?

 Nevada County Connected is the name of a Spiral Internet project to bring 100% fiber optic connectivity to homes and businesses in western Nevada County.
-Upon completion, this means that each premise will have the capacity for 1 Gigabit per second symmetrical (download and upload) speeds, exactly like the Google Fiber project in Kansas City.
+Upon completion, this means that each premise will have the capacity for 1 Gigabit per second symmetrical (download and upload) speeds, exactly like the Google Fiber project in Kansas City and Austin.
 It also means that a fiber optic network will be sustainable for 50 to 100 years, able to provide access to faster and faster speeds as new technologies emerge.
 This type of project is referred to as “Fiber to the Home” (FTTH) or “Fiber to the Premise” (FTTP).

-The project is utilizing the Central Valley Next-Generation Broadband Infrastructure Project (CVNGBIP) that was funded by Federal and State monies in 2009 and will be completed in mid-2013.
+The project is utilizing the Central Valley Next-Generation Broadband Infrastructure Project (CVNGBIP) that was funded by Federal and State monies in 2009 and will be completed in 2015.
 CVNGBIP is a middle-mile project which brings a very large open-access “pipeline” to the Internet through the county, to which we will connect.

 Q. How will Nevada County Connected be funded?